RealWillBrooks/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+-- An objecct that represents html elements.

 2. What is an event?

+-- Events are created when a user performs actions that manipulates the application such as mouseovers or scrolling and pressing certain keys.

 3. What is an event listener?

+-- Event listeners attaches event handlers to specific elements.
+You can use event listeners without overriding other event handlers and have more than one attached to any html element or DOM object.

 4. Why would we convert a NodeList into an Array?

+-- For easy use with any array method.

 5. What is a component?

+-- Components are functions that can act as  a parameter and can be reused.
+(Reusable Components)

 ### Git Set up